 - Click the card title.

 - Enter a new title, and click Enter (or click off the card).

 Hide a card header

 The header of a card can be hidden using the Hide button below the toolbar.
-You will have access to the More button and the Show button when the header is hidden.
+You will have access to the Card options button and the Show button when the header is hidden.
 All other buttons on the toolbar will be hidden unless you show the toolbar again.
 Therefore, it is best practice to configure card settings like filters, styles, and cross filters before hiding the card header.

 Hidden headers will remain hidden by default on a shared page.
 The Show and Hide buttons are available in the page viewer to allow access to the buttons on the toolbar.
 The header will automatically be hidden again when a card is deactivated.
 Therefore, the card title will never be seen in the page viewer if the header was hidden when the page was shared.